sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Applications/Managing_Client_Applications/_index.md

 For Titanium applications, you can click the **Action Menu** icon in the upper-right of the screen and select **Edit** to edit the Name, App ID, Copyright, URL, and Description of your application.
 Once you have completed your edits, click the **Save** button to save your edits.
 To return the **Overview** tab without saving your edits, click the **Cancel** button.

-Changes you make here will not affect your local application.
-Make sure to mirror the changes in your tiapp.xml file, or these will be overwritten the next time you build your app.
+{{% alert title="❗️ Warning" color="danger" %}}Changes you make here will not affect your local application.
+Make sure to mirror the changes in your tiapp.xml file, or these will be overwritten the next time you build your app.{{% /alert %}}

 ![edit_titanium_app](/Images/appc/download/attachments/60145239/edit_titanium_app.png)